Regulatory actions for Oct. 9, 2025

 Oct.
 9, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Prytime Medical Devices, Spinex, Vivatronix Tech, Zoll.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Boehringer Ingelheim, Vivace, Werewolf.

 Briefs